 The strength of the IP lies in the fact that an incremental value is achieved due to the cooperation from industry, the contribution of the students, and the commitment of the institute and its faculty.
 Each of these stakeholders also derives enormous benefits, in addition to the shared expertise, and the participation of industry in the process of collegiate education.

-Internship Program is of ‘10 to 12 weeks’ duration.
+Internship Program is of 12 weeks duration.
 It is offered during the summer after the students have completed three terms of course work.
 IP is primarily an exposure-oriented program which is graded for 6 credits.

 The first step in the planning process for IP is to prepare the list of students who are eligible to register for IP.
 This shall be done within a week of the announcement of the results of the first term.